-3 LAPD officers in stable condition following shooting in East Los Angeles; suspect dead - NewsBreak
+3 LAPD officers in stable condition following shooting in east Los Angeles; suspect dead - NewsBreak

 Police then set up a perimeter and a police K-9 unit was called to the scene.

 The suspect was located in a small room in the bottom of the main house.
 Officers called out to the suspect, but he refused to surrender.
-Eventually, a chemical agent was deployed in an attempt to get the suspect to come out peacefully.

-“Unfortunately, that suspect responded to that chemical agent by…opening fire on the officers,” LAPD Commander Stacy Spell said at a news conference.
-“The officers then returned fire and as a result of that, three officers from the Metropolitan K-9 Unit were struck.”
+Eventually, tear gas was deployed and gunshots were fired, at which point the three officers were wounded.

-The suspect went back into the home where he remained as additional police and SWAT teams arrived to the scene and a citywide tactical alert was declared.
+The suspect went back into the home where he remained as additional police and SWAT teams arrived to the scene.

 Around 8:10 p.m., SWAT officers could be seen approaching a home.
 At one point, an elderly man and a child were escorted out of the home.

 An LAPD robot was visible in an alleyway behind the house and eventually made entry.
-Around 8:45 p.m., another round of tear gas was deployed where the man was holed up.
+Around 8:45 p.m., another round of tear gas appeared to be deployed where the man was holed up.

 Los Angeles Police Department Chief Michel Moore confirmed that all officers are in stable condition.